 If having a better understanding of the inclinations and motives of your news sources is important to you, I'd say that Ground News is worth the cost.

-Best news app for a well-rounded news app with no paywalls
+Best news app for a social media-like experience

 NewsBreak (iOS, Android, Web)

-What stood out to me upon first glance with NewsBreak is the tab dedicated entirely to local news (including a neat weather report).
+What stood out to me at first glance with NewsBreak is the tab dedicated entirely to local news.
 But the other tabs at the top of the screen host a wealth of topics for you to explore from news sources all over.

 As I scrolled through the feeds, it felt easy.
 Instead of being bombarded with lines and lines of text, NewsBreak splits each article into its own card with a large image and title.